 Recharge of the Basin occurs via percolation of Ventura River water, precipitation to the valley floor, irrigation return flow, and subsurface inflow from the adjacent basins.
 This Basin had an average yield during the period of 1944-1983 of 7,493 acre-feet.
 (Barnett, 1989) There are approximately 29 water supply wells in the Basin; 14 are active wells.
 During this historic period, the City of Ventura extracted an average annual yield of 5,506 acre-feet and the other wells between Robles Dam and Foster Park extracted an average annual yield of 1,987 acre-feet.
 During dry water-years when the full groundwater yield is not available, additional water supply must be obtained from alternate sources such as Lake Casitas.
 The City of Ventura forecasts extractions from the Ventura River at Foster Park for 2015-2025 years at 6,700 acre-feet per year.
-(City of Ventura, 2015) The Basin is not adjudicated and a Groundwater Management Plan is not available.
+(City of Ventura, 2015).